 - Passive aggressive behaviour

 - Personality disorders

 - Post-traumatic stress disorder (PTSD)

 - Separation and divorce

 - Work-related stress

 If you are looking to engage in therapy and would like to discuss further what you are looking for, please contact me either by email or call me and I will be happy to talk this through with you.
 I can't always answer straight away but I will endeavour to return your message within 48 hours.
-My email is firstname.lastname@example.org and my number is 07767 140542.
+I work as part of a practice called Avenue Therapies where you can call to speak to me on 07932893379 or alternatively you can contact me directly on my email: firstname.lastname@example.org.
 You can also view further information at www.avenuetherapies.com.

 I look forward to hearing from you.
 Nicole

 I hold my sessions in Ealing.
 Ealing Broadway train and tube station are closest and served by both the District and Central lines.
 There is a car park and street parking is free within my clinic times on a Monday evening if you are driving to your appointments.

 |Face to face counselling:||Yes|